UFWebApps/Bootcamp4_2019/Readme.md

     Runs the app in development mode.

 5. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
-If a browser doesn't open up, copy and paste this link into your web brower with a starter page.
+If a browser doesn't open up, copy and paste this link into your web browser with a starter page.

 6. After this you should open the folder and replace the src file wit the file for this Bootcamp #4 github repo.
-You should then be able to see a listing of the building codes and buildings, search/filter texbox and space to output details about your project.
+You should then be able to see a listing of the building codes and buildings, search/filter textbox and space to output details about your project.

 7. Use the starter code (e.g, create-react-app with Bootcamp #4 code you created in steps 1-3) to create a front-end interface with React.js to display listings, as well as the ability to add new listings and delete old ones.

-**See Development Goals** above for specific implemenetation details for this project.
+**See Development Goals** above for specific implementation details for this project.

 **Debugging Tips:**